- What do I need to know about the UK Standard Visitor Visa?

 You can apply for a Standard Visitor Visa which lasts 2, 5 or 10 years.
 During each visit to the UK, you can stay for a maximum of six months.

-Bear in mind that for those under 18 years of age, a Standard Visitor Visa will only be valid for up to 6 months after they turn 18.
+Bear in mind that under immigration rules, for those under 18 years of age, a Standard Visitor Visa will only be valid for up to 6 months after they turn 18.

 How Much is the Visitor Visa Application?